mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

  `login2`)
 - As before, no filesystems other than the home directory are mounted.
 - Use only as a "hop" to reach other servers within JASMIN.
+- **Make sure your ssh client is up to date**.
+Check with `ssh -V`.
+If it's significantly older than `OpenSSH_8.7p1, OpenSSL 3.0.7 1 Nov 2022`, speak to your local admin team as it may need to be updated before you can connect securely to JASMIN.

 ### NX login nodes